 - Don’t forget that all versions of a title that will be distributed must be supplied with a unique ISBN.
 For example, the print paperback must be submitted under its own unique ISBN which is different from the print hardback.
 Likewise, the ebook edition would have its own unique ISBN that is different from the print editions.

 - When an updated or revised file is uploaded for a title already submitted to IngramSpark, the new version replaces the older version.
 The new file goes through the same ingestion process as the original and will be the version distributed to our retail partners for purchase or download.

 - IngramSpark ingestion is fully automated.
 There is little or no human intervention as the files process through our system.

 For indie publishers, formatting content can be one of the most frustrating parts in the publishing process.
-Following these guidelines will help you make sure your print book is ready for upload, however, if you are not experienced in creating digital content or don’t have access to book layout software, enlisting the help of a professional book designer is advised.
-It’s also recommended that a professional copyeditor review the manuscript before the design phase begins.
+Following these guidelines will help you make sure your print book is ready for upload, however, if you are not experienced in creating digital content or don’t have access to book layout software, consider enlisting the help of a professional book designer or using IngramSpark's free book-building tool.